genericmoniker/blog/content/python-time-2025.md

 datetime.datetime(2025, 1, 28, 16, 6, 8, 979640, tzinfo=datetime.timezone(datetime.timedelta(days=-1, seconds=61200), 'MST'))
 ```

-## Get the current time in some other timezone
+## Get the current time in some other time zone

 ```python
 from datetime import datetime